Possible Bearish Inside Day Candle Pattern Detected for Archer-Daniels (NYSE:ADM) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Archer-Daniels (NYSE:ADM)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Archer-Daniels (NYSE:ADM) based on the price action in the company's shares.
-Today's price range of $36.93 and $37.40 is within yesterday's high and low of the day.
+Yesterday's price range of $36.93 and $37.40 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Archer-Daniels may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Archer-Daniels-Midland Company procures, transports, stores, and merchandises agricultural commodities and products.
 The Company processes oilseeds, corn, milo, oats, barley, peanuts, and wheat.
 Archer-Daniels-Midland also processes produce products which have primarily two end uses including food or feed ingredients.